It's best to have your tools with you. If you don't, you're apt to find something you didn't expect and get discouraged. Stephen King

 Good tools are half the job, and this is just as true when you're building a house as when you are building software.

-So let's take a look at some of the tools of the trade.
+So let's take a look at some tools of the trade.

 Integrated development environments come in many flavours but share a common ideology, provide all the necessary tools to write software in one package.
 Which IDE you use comes down to personal preference, habit and sometimes cost.
 A few IDE's for web development are :